 I’ve worked on something similar for .GOV but it was to subvert the need for a password; users could just enter their user name and have a passcode sent directly to their registered phone.
-I’m not sure this is what HMRC are doing and it seems like a totally unnecessary level of security.
+I’m not sure this is what HMRC are doing and it seems like an unnecessary level of security.

 But I might be wrong.
 Twitter me @colmcq.